Babies Want to Be Born.

 I have a feeling that it’s not quite like that.

 But what about before labor begins?
 Is labor “kicking baby out” of his cozy environs?
-Well, it’s theorized that structures in the hypothalamus of the fetus monitor his maturation and help trigger labor when the time is right.
-So presumably, the fetus is at least subconsciously partially responsible for the onset of labor.
+Well, it’s theorized that structures in the hypothalamus of the fetus monitor maturation and help trigger labor when the time is right.
+So presumably, the baby is at least subconsciously partially responsible for the onset of labor.

 I know there are times when intervention is warranted, but really, as Christiane Northrup states in Giving Birth by Suzanne Arms, ‘When birth is done on an eight-hour workshift, we miss the magic.
 And I think we do more harm than we know.’